 Drexel’s photography major is unique because it blends rigorous courses in visual literacy with technology.
 Students are required to complete a six-month Co-op in the photography industry which adds hands-on learning to the curriculum.
 Drexel graduates are known for having a high placement rate after graduation.
-For more information on applying to Drexel, check out this link.

 Columbia College of Chicago

 Columbia College of Chicago is a private, nonprofit college to find more than 60 creative, media arts, liberal arts, and business programs.
 Columbia is incredibly diverse, with more than 7,000 students from all 50 states and over 60 countries.
 Additionally, Columbia is known for being among the most affordable all private arts and media colleges in the United States.